 - What fundamental task does a UX designer solve?

-- Why must a UX designer be able to and love to communicate?
+- Why must a UX designer be able to and enjoy communicating?

 - What is the design process?